dovadi/emonWeb/README.md

 Running Specs
 =============

-With the use of guard:
+With the use of guard (and Spork):

 ## OSX ##